refinedev/refine/documentation/blog/2024-05-09-headless-cms.md

 ## Conclusion

 Web applications, mobile applications, or any other project that needs a strong and customizable CMS with a good developer community.
-Each of these systems has certain characteristics and advantages, due to which they are suitable for a particular type of project.
+Each of these systems has certain characteristics and advantages, due to which they are suitable for a particular type of project